Diversity, Equity, Inclusion, Accessibility, and Belonging

-At Arts for Learning Connecticut, a diverse, equitable, and inclusive workplace and organization is one where all staff, Teaching Artists, board members, partners, students, families, and volunteers—whatever their gender, race, ethnicity, national origin, age, sexual orientation or identity, education or ability—feel valued and respected.
+At Arts for Learning Connecticut, a diverse, equitable, and inclusive workplace and organization is one where all staff, Teaching Artists, board members, partners, students, families, and volunteers—whatever their gender, race, ethnicity, national origin, age, sexual orientation or identity, education or ability—feel valued and respected and have a sense of belonging.

 We are committed to a nondiscriminatory and anti-racist approach and provide equal opportunity for employment and advancement throughout our organization.
 We respect and value diverse life experiences and heritages and ensure that all voices are valued and heard.